ipfs/roadmap/README.md

 - Empower new contributors in the IPFS ecosystem through [DevGrants](https://github.com/ipfs/devgrants) and collaborations to upgrade and extend IPFS to solve new problems
 - Invest in developer tooling, automation, and fast feedback loops to accelerate experimentation and iteration
 - Upgrade project planning and management within and between working groups to ensure we define, estimate, track and unblock our work efficiently
-- Focus our attention on fewer things to improve completion rate and reduce churn, saying "no" to more _nice-to-have_ projects in order to allocate energy and attention to the most important work
+- Focus our attention on fewer things to improve completion rate and reduce churn, saying "not now" or finding other champions for _nice-to-have_ projects in order to allocate energy and attention to the most important work

 You can get involved with [ResNetLab RFPs](https://github.com/protocol/research-RFPs/blob/master/RFPs/rfp-7-MLDHT.md) or by proposing/funding projects in the [DevGrants](https://github.com/ipfs/devgrants) repo!